Home > Analyses > Consumer Cyclical > Tesla, Inc.

 Revenue by Segment

-The pie chart below illustrates Tesla’s revenue segmentation for the fiscal year 2024, highlighting the contributions from various sectors of the business.
+The pie chart illustrates Tesla’s revenue distribution by segment for the fiscal year 2025, highlighting the company’s diverse business lines and their relative contributions.

 | Product | Description |